 “A lot of processes and data is often held on paper or to be found in the heads of on-site engineers with 20 or 30 years of experience rather than in systems,” Clements explains.
-By tackling this problem, SAP and Keytree helped position Costain, which is using SAP Business Technology Platform (SAP BTP), at the forefront of innovation in the construction industry.
+By tackling this problem, SAP and Deloitte helped position Costain, which is using SAP Business Technology Platform (SAP BTP), at the forefront of innovation in the construction industry.

 The SAP AppHaus Partner Network

 “Tim Embley, director of Research and Innovation at Costain, wanted Costain to differentiate itself from competitors in the construction industry,” Clements says.
-Together with SAP, Costain approached Keytree as a potential tech partner that could help position them within their industry as an innovation leader.
+Together with SAP, Costain approached Deloitte as a potential tech partner that could help position them within their industry as an innovation leader.

 “When the original SAP AppHaus was founded seven years ago,” says Birgit Fien-Schmalzbauer, global head of SAP AppHaus Partner Network, “we quickly came to realize that the demand for innovative work with customers is so great that we chose to have additional SAP AppHaus locations set up by partners from our SAP AppHaus Network.”

 Today, 16 of the 21 SAP AppHaus locations worldwide are partner-led.
 “Besides enabling customer IT departments to use our methodology, this partner network is our most important way to scale,” Fien-Schmalzbauer says.